mriver90/CHIMERA/CHIMERA for WINDOWS/README.md

 - The installation process requires user interaction, and a pop-up dialog box for Java installation will appear

 - Follow the instructions in the dialog box; there’s no need to customize any settings.
-Just click **Next** to proceed through the installation steps
+Just click **Next** to proceed through the installation steps (**NOTE:** It migt take a while for the dialog box below to appear.
+Please do not close the terminal / Command Prompt during this process)

   <img src="https://github.com/user-attachments/assets/4be39742-05ac-4ea2-a9b4-64491545ccf3" alt="R Installation" width="500" height="400">